Bootstrap for Lattice Yang-Mills theory: Bootstrap algorithm

 \subsection{Reduction by Symmetry Group}

 In conformal and S-matrix bootstraps, the positivity conditions are well-known to be organized in different spin channels \cite{Rattazzi_2008,Paulos:2017fhb} and different irreducible representations of global symmetry~\cite{Rattazzi:2010yc,He:2018uxa,Cordova:2018uop,Paulos:2018fym}.
-In parallel to that observation, we can greatly reduce the size of positivity matrices via the lattice point group symmetry and via other possible additional global symmetries (subgroups of spacetime symmetry and global symmetries of the continuous theory, resp.).
+In parallel to that observation, we can greatly reduce the positivity matrices via the global lattice symmetries.